 WISDOM FROM MY ROOTS

 Renee Taylor, my mom, she fed the hungry, clothed the poor, even housed the homeless in our one-room apartment that welfare paid for.
-She knew the importance of people.
+She knew the importance of people and cared for them as if each person was from family.
 She had the fiber of a community activist, was armed with hugs and the bible and wasn’t afraid to love.
+Many of those memories were painful, so it was easy to overlook the good.

-It turns out it wasn’t school or my teachers that gave me what I needed to become an artist for positive social change.
-It was my mother who never finished grade school, didn’t drive and used her heart to make every decision in life.
-Once I let go of being afraid I could allow myself to own who I am, and who I’m NOT.
+It turns out it wasn’t school or my teachers that gave me what I needed to find my voice.
+It was my mother who used her heart to make every decision in life.
+Once I let go of being afraid, I could then allow myself to own who I am, and who I’m NOT.
 I believe we all have a calling.
-Our calling is unique and it’s something that our lives lived have made us a perfect match for.
+Something that our lives lived have made us a perfect match for.

 One day I realized that I wanted to be part of the world I lived in.
 I wanted to matter and connect with my community.
 So I literally sat down with a piece of paper and made a list of my skills, things that my life experience has made me naturally good at.
 Then, I noted what it was I learned by surviving my lowest moment in life*; recovery from drug use, and combined it with my skills as an artist.
-Once I opened my mind to doing everything differently.
+Once I opened my mind to doing everything differently and let go of the fear of getting it wrong the path began to make sense.
 From there it’s been an honest journey that has been moving rather rapidly.

 *from a Martha Beck talk at See Jane Do conference.